 Importantly, you’ll be part of a community.
 You’ll connect with engineers like you.
 You’ll meet professors and staff who are invested in you and your success.
 And you’ll have access to a range of support services so that you can achieve your educational goals.

 We’d love to consider you!
 But first, you’ll need to complete a UW-Madison admissions application.
 That’s it!
-We strongly encourage you to submit a Free Application for Federal Student Aid (FAFSA) to UW-Madison no later than the UW-Madison priority deadline of Dec.
-1—but we don’t require the FAFSA to consider you for a STAR Scholarship.
+We strongly encourage you to submit a Free Application for Federal Student Aid (FAFSA), but we don’t require the FAFSA to consider you for a STAR Scholarship.
 What we do evaluate when we choose STAR Scholars is your academic merit, extracurricular activities and essay responses.

 If you’re admitted to UW-Madison and we’ve selected you to receive a STAR Scholarship, we’ll let you know by early March (for early action applicants) or mid April (for regular decision applicants).
 Each academic year, approximately 50 incoming engineering students receive a STAR Scholarship.